 NOTE: Office Hours frequency has changed to twice a month at 8:30 am on Tuesdays beginning July 25.

-Join us for Office Hours where you can get your questions answered.
+Join us for office hours during which you can get your questions answered.
 We will have recurring, bimonthly 30-minute sessions during which any provider is welcome to attend.

 Access all sessions through the Office Hours Zoom link.
-Each session will be opened at 8:30 a.m. on the following schedule:
+Each session will begin at 8:30 a.m. on the following schedule:

 Registration is not required for these sessions.
-Click the link below at 8:30 a.m. on the day of the Office Hours you wish to attend.
+Click the link above at 8:30 a.m. on the day of the Office Hours you wish to attend.

 Training at your fingertips!
 Access webinars anytime, anywhere.
 On-demand sessions available: